AnthonyArmatas/DarwinsDescent/README.md

-# DarwinsDecent
+# DarwinsDescent
-Repo for Darwin's Decent a Metroidvania inspired game by Carapace Computing.
+Repo for Darwin's Descent a Metroidvania inspired game by Carapace Computing.